sumerc/sumerc.github.io/content/posts/inside-the-go-cpu-profiler.md

 # Conclusion

 One of the things I love about this design is that it proves how well you can optimize code depends on how well you understand the access patterns of your underlying data structures.
-In this case, a lock-free structure is used even although it is mostly a complete overkill.
-As mentioned in the beginning of this blog post, Go runtime is full of clever optimizations like these and provides an excellent example of how and when to do optimizations.
+In this case, a lock-free structure is used even though it would be a complete overkill for most of the time.
+As mentioned in the beginning of this blog post, Go runtime is full of clever optimizations like these.

 Hope you enjoyed!